10 Ways to Find Joy in Michigan Winters

 “There’s no such thing as bad weather, only bad clothes.”
 This old Scandinavian phrase is true and put simply; winter will be more enjoyable if you’re prepared with warm clothing.
+Shop small for cold weather gear at a local boutique.
 If you’re planning outdoor activities, get hand and foot warmers to help keep these sensitive areas warm for up to 10 hours for a more enjoyable experience.
-These wonderful warmers can be found at many local retailers or online.
-You can also make your own DIY Natural Warmers, see tip #5 for a place that can help you with this fun project idea for kids.
+These wonderful warmers can be found at many local retailers, online or make your own DIY Natural Warmers.
+See tip #5 for a place that can help you with this fun project idea for kids.

-Everyone loves looking forward to a vacation or summer plans, make plans to go somewhere.
-Use the Plan Your Trip tool and organize a “Bucket List” of exiting adventures and tour the coastal communities in Michigan’s Thumb.
+Everyone loves looking forward to a vacation, so make plans to go somewhere.
+Use the Plan Your Trip tool and organize a “Bucket List” of adventures and tour the coastal communities in Michigan’s Thumb.
 Exciting plans don’t necessarily mean traveling to a faraway destination.
-Arrange something to do every week through out the winter, even if it’s just getting a cup of coffee locally with a friend.
+Arrange something to do every week throughout the winter, even if it’s just getting a cup of coffee locally with a friend.

 5. Mood Boost

-Shorter days and increased darkness means our brains will naturally produce more melatonin; this is what makes you sleepier in the winter.
-If you’re looking for a mood boost during this time, we have a few suggestions because the mind, body and spirit will need attention in different ways, here’s how:
+The shorter days and increased darkness will naturally produce more melatonin in your brain; this is what makes you sleepier in the winter.
+If you’re looking for a mood boost during this time, we have a few suggestions because the mind, body and spirit will need attention in different ways.
+Here’s how:

 Laughter and mystery will help boost your mood and keep your mind sharp.
 Try booking a private game show night or an escape room with Hallway Entertainment in Port Huron.

-Exercise helps release tension, feels good and highly recommended if you follow tip #10.
-Try booking a personal experience or check out the virtual options from places like Port Huron Yoga or Afterburn Fitness locally.
+Exercise helps release tension, feels good and is highly recommended for overall well being.
+Book a personal experience or check out local options from places like Port Huron Yoga or Afterburn Fitness.
 Solitude Links Golf Course has a state-of-the-art indoor golf simulator to stay help you stay loose in the off-season.

-Remember more sunlight is coming soon, use the Spring 2022 Countdown Clock to help boost your hope of warmer days ahead.
+Remember longer days are coming soon, so use the Spring 2023 Countdown Clock to help remind you that warmer days are ahead.

 6. Make Something

 Making something will give you a sense of accomplishment, so take advantage of the quieter season to find your inner artist.
-Locations that can help you with that are the Craft Loft in St. Clair and the Foundry in Port Huron.
-Locations like these offer the tools to be creative, knowledgeable staff and work space in the toasty indoors.
+Local studios that can help you are the Craft Loft in St. Clair, A Little Hobby Ceramics Studio in Marysville and the Foundry in Port Huron.
+Locations like these offer the tools to be creative and provide knowledgeable staff and a work space.